 This paper will deal with the one question, does God give special revelation to individuals in the form of dreams, visions or special experiences today in this dispensation when God is working through the institution of the local church?
 It will be shown that God does not in this age speak to men through dreams, visions or any direct communication apart from the Word of God, and that it is through the ministry of the Holy Spirit in illuminating God's word that believers are given understanding and direction for their lives.
 God's revelation is complete as contained in the sixty six Books of the Bible.
 That means he does not have further things to reveal to nations or individuals that are not in the Bible.
 The Lord guides and instructs us in our daily lives from His written word.
 Further, the Bible is all sufficient in directing a person to finding and carrying out the will of God for their lives, without the need of a dream, vision or special communication from God in that manner.

 God did in fact, revealed himself to men in the Old Testament in dreams, visions, experiences, symbols, and a host of other means.
-During Old Testament times the people did not have the written word of God, therefore God directed them through the prophet who recorded what God told them and that became the written word.
+During most of the Old Testament times the people did not have the written word of God, therefore God directed them through the prophet who recorded what God told them and that became the written word.
 "For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost."
 (2 Peter 1:21)

 However, God is now revealing Himself through His written Word, and that age of God speaking in visions and dreams has pasted.
 Hebrews 1:1-2a says, "God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son. . ."
 Jesus Christ is the Word of God as John 1:1,14-16 plainly says, "In the beginning was the Word, and the Word was with God, and the Word was God. . . .
 And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.
 John bare witness of him, and cried, saying, This was he of whom I spake, He that cometh after me is preferred before me: for he was before me.
 And of his fullness have all we received, and grace for grace."
 Jesus Christ is the word and you cannot separate the Lord Jesus from His word and Hebrews 1:1 is telling us that today God is speaking through the Bible, which is His word.